awdjob/smashremix/readme.md

 - If enabled, you can perform perfect/power shielding against your opponents attacks.

 #### Toggle Name: Perfect Shielding

+### Parrying
+- If enabled, you can perform parries that work similarly to Smash Ultimate.
+- Parries are activated whenever you get hit by an attack while on your shield drop animation.

+#### Toggle Name: Parrying

 ### Spot Dodging
 - If enabled, you can dodge opponents attacks while grounded with Z/R + Down.